min2ha/ukwa-site/content/target/43509/index.en.md

   "subject": "EU Referendum"
 }

-# Property and Business Investment Show, The: Less than a Month until the EU Referendum and Nottingham Businesses have Made up their Minds

 The Property and Business Investment Show reporting on a debate that took place between Nottingham business leaders.